Covariance test for discretely observed functional data: when and how it works?: Asymptotic Properties and Phase Transition

-where $\const$ denotes a generic constant that is finite and strictly positive. \end{assumption} Assumption \ref{asmA3} imposes the standard condition of covariance smoothness in terms of a polynomial decay rate of eigenvalues, preventing the spacings between adjacent order statistics from being too small.
-This condition is commonly used in FDA, including techniques such as functional principle component analysis \citep{Hall06eigen, Hall06dispca,Li10ucr} and functional regression \citep{Hall06preflr,Cai12prediction,Dou12FLR}.
+where $\lambda_j$'s are eigenvalues of $\mathcal{C}_X$, and $\const$ denotes a generic constant that is finite and positive. \end{assumption} Assumption \ref{asmA3} imposes the standard condition of covariance smoothness in terms of a polynomial decay rate of eigenvalues, preventing the spacings between adjacent order statistics from being too small.
+This condition is imposed for studying the asymptotic null distribution of the proposed test.
+Assumption \ref{asmA3} is commonly used in FDA, including techniques such as functional principle component analysis \citep{Hall06eigen, Li10ucr} and functional regression \citep{Hall07flr,Cai12prediction,Dou12FLR}.

 Denote $\widetilde{\Delta}_X=\widetilde{\mathcal{C}}_X-\mathcal{C}_X$ and $\widetilde{\Delta}_Y=\widetilde{\mathcal{C}}_Y-\mathcal{C}_Y$, respectively.
 For each $l\in\mathbb{N}$, define that

 and further define the event set as